geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 )
 ```

 The modules that aren't locally replaced are downloaded from the internet.
-That way you have the full website available locally and you can test and develop the full site.
+That way you have the full website available locally and you can test and develop the full site and check each loaded project module.

 ## Hugo modules and ci